TERREMEMBER/znbase/docs/content/latest/explore/query-1-performance/pg-hint-plan.md

 ## Configuring the planner method

 Planner method configuration parameters provide a crude method of influencing the query plans chosen by the query optimizer.
 If the default plan chosen by the optimizer for a particular query is not optimal, a temporary solution is to use one of these configuration parameters to force the optimizer to choose a different plan.
 A more detailed explanation of the Planner Method Configuration can be found in the following [link](https://www.postgresql.org/docs/11/runtime-config-query.html).
-Yugabyte supports the following configuration parameters:
+ZNbase supports the following configuration parameters:

 * enable_hashagg
 * enable_hashjoin